The Lord of the Rings: Conquest: Gameplay

 Scouts are masters in the art of moving unseen.
 The scout's primary weapons are two daggers, and he has the ability to become temporarily invisible and assassinate units instantly from behind with a sneak attack.
 As a secondary attack, he carries satchel bombs filled with blasting powder as a ranged attack.
-The scout can also block melee attacks.
-Finally, Mages serve as the magic class.
-A mage's primary attack is a bolt of lightning, which can be charged up for a more powerful attack that can also damage other enemies in close proximity to the target.
-He also wields a "firewall" attack, which creates an expanding circle of flames that will heavily damage if not kill enemies who are within the circle.
-For close range attacks, they have a shockwave attack, which knocks enemies back and allows the mage to finish them off with his staff.
+Finally, mages serve as the magic class.
+A mage's primary attack is a bolt of lightning, which can be charged up for a more powerful attack.
+He also wields a "firewall" attack, which creates an expanding circle of flames that will heavily damage enemies who are within the circle.
+For close range attacks, they have a shockwave attack, which knocks enemies back.
 Mages can also heal allies.
-For defensive purposes, a mage can create a magical shield around himself to protect anyone inside from ranged attacks of any sort, provided the attacker is outside of the shield, which allows people to walk through.
-While the shield ability is active, the mage is unable to do anything else and is therefore highly vulnerable to melee attacks.
+For defensive purposes, a mage can create a magical shield around himself to protect anyone inside from ranged attacks of any sort.

-The player can occasionally gain the opportunity to play as a Troll or an Ent, which are also used by non-player characters and, while far stronger than any normal class, are vulnerable to instantaneous kills by Warriors and Scouts through the use of Quick Time Events.
+The player can occasionally gain the opportunity to play as a Troll or an Ent, which are also used by non-player characters and, while far stronger than any normal class, are vulnerable to instantaneous kills by Warriors and Scouts through the use of quick time events.
 Any class can ride a mount: horses for the Men of the West and wargs and Oliphaunts for Sauron and Saruman's forces.
 Mounts are useful for quickly traversing large areas, but are highly vulnerable and a single hit against one will result in the player being knocked off (with the exception of the oliphaunt, which has an enormous amount of health).
 The player wields a sword when mounted, regardless of their class, and is only allowed to use basic attacks.
 Mounts also have the power to trample enemies when riding at top speed.
 Depending on the game's settings during multiplayer matches, or during certain periods of the campaign, players will have the opportunity to control heroes, many of whom include the heroes and villains of Lord of the Rings.
 The heroes are usually based on the four primary class archetypes, controlling very similarly to their standard non-hero counterparts, but are also far more powerful, though not invincible.